Federal Partner's Share of Income, Deductions, Credits, etc.

 Historical Past-Year Versions of Federal 1065 (Schedule K-1)

-We have a total of eleven past-year versions of 1065 (Schedule K-1) in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of 1065 (Schedule K-1) in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: